vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

-24. When an occasion for prayaschitta arises, what- ever may be the sin that gave rise to it, one shall seek re- fuge with me alone, the Consort of the God of gods.
+24. When an occasion for prayaschitta arises, whatever may be the sin that gave rise to it, one shall seek refuge with me alone, the Consort of the God of gods.
 </details>